 The strategy also restates the roles and responsibilities of organisations involved in transport delivery, including RTPs.
+Transport Scotland are currently undertaking a full review of te National Transport Strategy with an updated version expected to be published in 2019.

 5.2.2 National Walking Strategy